There was none to see but an owl that lodges with her.

 But this young Earl was birthed by you.

-The Queen calls him a false knave.
-Ox-Foot says that the Countess, being a woman much given to scruffing, would not bring up their brat as hers without he scruffed her too.
+Ox-Foot says that Old Hamton’s wife, a woman much given to scruffing, would not bring up their brat as hers without he scruffed her too.

 The Queen is offended, and has at Ox-Foot.
 In their fight each receives a mortal wound, and dies.
 Slow, with speeches.

 Enter Lion.
 He bewails his hunger.
 Purrlie’s blood tastes of nowt but ink.
 He laps the Queen’s and Ox-Foot’s, and tells of the sins therein.
-Then he dies, poisoned by their wickedness.
+Then he dies, poysoned by their wickedness.

 Enter kitlings all.